 Freezing, ice-cold, down on his knees, a mess, still high from the herb and booze, he was light-headed and slightly nauseous.
 She stood over top of him.

 There was nowhere to go.
 No sailing away, radioactive between jobs, insecurity, and the nowhere blank address of Brewington.
 He was stuck, clutching to nothing without a flashy social media edge or a business platform.
 He was out of luck; no job and everything was hopeless.
 He slowly stood back up, regained his balance, wobbling a little, and he almost wanted his warm blanket, but instead slowly reached out for her hand, and grabbed her tight in his arms, a cozy change.
 They hugged and there was just nothing, except the embrace and feeling a piece of soft, warm skin, the factory smell of polluted water from Brewington Bay, and the bowels of a nearby lake.
 The breeze against their faces.
 He was feeling just fine.
-She appeared uncomfortable as if she’d been touched inappropriately.
+She appeared uncomfortable after she’d just been touched inappropriately.

 “You’re a jerk-off.
 Don’t hug me like a perv.
-So rude.”
+Jesus.”
 She stared at him, angry; pupils in her eyes were darkened slits, and she had mad eyes.
 “Wow, you’re an idiot, but you’re good at radio; you’re funny and you need to be working.”
 She had a smoking hot voice, and he wondered why she didn’t do her own podcasts and work for herself.
 Or why she didn’t pull away from the hug.
 She could easily do it, but then he stopped and thought with clarity.
 Her bark was worse than her bite.
 He knew her type.
 Did she want the more aggressive hug?
 “What’s your plan, or do disaster artists even have plans?”